Meet Our New Faculty

 Stay current with UW Health news, meet our doctors and learn what other people are saying.

-Welcome to Pediatric Pathways from American Family Children's Hospital, now offering evidence-based articles with CME credit electronically.
+Welcome to the premier issue of the redesigned Pediatric Pathways from American Family Children's Hospital, now offering evidence-based articles with CME credit electronically.

 Read the three case-based CME credit articles immediately below.
 After finishing the articles, answer the corresponding CME questions using our online CME response form.
 The Pediatric Pathways editorial staff will tabulate your responses and send CME credit letters to those who answer at least 80 percent of the questions correctly.